andrewmilson/ministark/README.md

 </div>

 miniSTARK allows you to prove the integrity of arbitrary computations to anyone using the power of [STARKs](https://starkware.co/stark/).
-In the bonehead example above miniSTARK is being used to prove the integrity of a program that outputs "Hello World!" in the [Brainf**k](https://esolangs.org/wiki/Brainfuck) programming language.
+In the silly example above miniSTARK is used to prove the integrity of a program that outputs "Hello World!" in the [Brainf**k](https://esolangs.org/wiki/Brainfuck) programming language.
 Anyone can verify the proof instantly.

-The library is written Rust but [Metal](https://developer.apple.com/metal/) is used to GPU accelerate polynomial arithmetic.
-The Rust code is built on [arkworks](https://github.com/arkworks-rs) and is influenced by [Winterfell](https://github.com/novifinancial/winterfell). miniSTARK has plenty of opportunities for optimizations.
-If zero knowledge, optimizations or Eliptic Curve FFTs get you going then check out what's [coming soon](#coming-soon).
+The library is written [Rust](https://www.rust-lang.org/) but [Metal](https://developer.apple.com/metal/) is used to GPU accelerate polynomial arithmetic.
+The Rust code uses components from the [arkworks](https://github.com/arkworks-rs) library.
+The design of miniSTARK was influenced by [Winterfell](https://github.com/novifinancial/winterfell).

 ## Demo